In this chapter:

 - post-haematopoietic stem cell transplantation

-- prior to planned or following immunosuppression for longer than 28 days.
+- prior to planned and following immunosuppression for longer than 28 days.

 There are no speciﬁc contraindications for meningococcal vaccines, except for anaphylaxis to a previous dose or any component of the vaccine.